Rohit1999-dev/React_BlogApp/README.md

 ## npm install

-Above command will install all the library which is package.json file.
+Above command will install all the library which is available inside the package.json file.

 So before start the project, you all need to do basic set-up with backend code.